Satelee/WebDev/README.md

 # MyFirstWebsite
 Literally my first ever website, it has basic HTML and a little CSS to give it some colour.
 There are three different pages, a homepage, gallery and subscription page.

+# FFXV Wiki Page
+Just for fun, this website will only be using the basic HTML and CSS I learnt through the practice website.
+Nothing crazy but I thought it would be good to apply the skills I have learnt into something that could be more usable or legit.